arthurchoung/HOTDOG/README.md

 It comes with the 64-bit gcc only, so the included gcc cannot create 32 bit binaries.

-It is a stripped down system that does not include systemd, wayland, elogind, polkit, or NetworkManager.
+It is a stripped down system that does not include systemd, wayland, elogind, polkit, pulseaudio, or NetworkManager.

 http://hotdoglinux.com/download/